-An Analytical ADRV refers to a violation of Code Article 2.1 and is based on an Adverse Analytical Finding (AAF) (otherwise known as a positive result), which indicates the presence of a prohibited substance or its metabolite(s) or of marker(s) of the use of a prohibited substance in a urine and/or blood sample collected from an Athlete and analyzed by a WADA-accredited Laboratory.
+An Analytical ADRV refers to a violation of Code Article 2.1 and is based on an Adverse Analytical Finding (AAF) (otherwise known as a positive result), which indicates the presence of a Prohibited Substance or its Metabolite(s) or of marker(s) of the use of a Prohibited Substance in a urine and/or blood Sample collected ADRV Report 2021 - Q&A Page 1/6

-A Non-Analytical ADRV is a case in which an Athlete or Athlete Support Personnel (coach, trainer, manager, agent, medical staff, parent, etc.) commits another type of ADRV that does not involve the detection of a prohibited substance or prohibited method in a urine or blood sample from Athletes, as outlined in Code Articles 2.2 to 2.10.
+A Non-Analytical ADRV is a case in which an Athlete or Athlete Support Personnel (coach, trainer, manager, agent, medical staff, parent, etc.) commits another type of ADRV that does not (typically) involve the detection of a Prohibited Substance or Prohibited Method in a urine or blood Sample from Athletes, as outlined in Code Articles 2.2 to 2.11.
 Athlete Biological Passport cases are considered as Non-Analytical cases pursuant to Code Article 2.2.

-4. WHAT FIGURES ARE INCLUDED IN THE 2019 ADRVs REPORT?
+4. WHAT FIGURES ARE INCLUDED IN THE 2021 ADRVs REPORT?

-The 2019 ADRVs Report consists of four main categories:
+The 2021 ADRV Report consists of four main categories:

-- An Introduction and an Executive Summary which give an overview and highlight the key observations of the 2019 ADRVs report. - Sections 1 and 2 present the results management outcomes (including ADRVs) of all AAFs detected by WADA-accredited Laboratories for samples collected from Athletes in- and out-of-competition and reported into ADAMS in 2019.
-They are presented by sport, discipline (Section 1) and testing authority (Section 2). - Section 3 includes ADRVs that resulted from non-analytical findings committed by Athletes (presented by sport and nationality) and by Athlete Support Personnel (presented by nationality). - Section 4 indicates the total number of ADRVs in 2019, which includes AAFs that resulted in an ADRV and all non-analytical ADRVs.
-The data is presented by sport and nationality.
-The information is further broken down into: (1) sample type (urine or blood), (2) type of test (in- or out-of-competition), and (3) Athlete sex.
+- An Introduction and an Executive Summary which give an overview and highlight the key observations of the 2021 ADRV report. - Sections 1 and 2 present the Results Management outcomes (including ADRVs) of all AAFs detected by WADA-accredited Laboratories for Samples collected from Athletes in- and Out-of-Competition and reported into ADAMS in 2021.
+They are presented by sport, discipline (Section 1) and testing authority (Section 2). - Section 3 indicates the total number of analytical ADRVs in 2021.
+The data are presented by sport and nationality.
+The information is further broken down into: (1) Sample type (urine or blood), (2) type of test (in- or out-of-competition), and (3) Athlete gender. - Section 4 includes ADRVs that resulted from non-analytical findings involving Athletes (presented by sport and nationality) and Athlete Support Personnel (presented by nationality).

-5. HOW DOES THIS REPORT DIFFER FROM THE 2019 ANTI-DOPING TESTING FIGURES REPORT?
+5. HOW DOES THIS REPORT DIFFER FROM THE 2021 ANTI-DOPING TESTING FIGURES REPORT?

-The 2019 Anti-Doping Testing Figures Report is a compilation of the analysis results from Athlete urine and blood samples as reported by WADA-accredited Laboratories.
+The 2021 Anti-Doping Testing Figures Report is a compilation of the analysis results from Athlete urine and blood Samples as reported by WADA-accredited Laboratories.

-The ADRVs Report provides information regarding all ADRVs, which includes the results management outcomes of AAFs reported by WADA-accredited Laboratories in ADAMS as well as ADRVs that resulted from non-analytical findings.
+The ADRVs Report provides information regarding all ADRVs, which includes the Results Management outcomes of AAFs reported by WADA-accredited Laboratories in ADAMS as well as ADRVs that resulted from non-analytical findings.